 Positive progress is being made in the Barrington 220 School District teacher contract negotiations, the Daily Herald reports.

 The Barrington Education Association and the District 220 Board of Education have been negotiating the deal for months.
-In late November, the decision was made to request help from a third party mediator to help the process along.

 “This voluntary action will provide a neutral mediator to conduct meetings and coordinate discussions in the final stage of this important endeavor.
 Most importantly, the assistance intends to secure an agreement in the best interest of students, staff and community stakeholders,” read a November email to District 220 residents.